Confirmation and refutation of very luminous galaxies in the early universe

-The spectrum of CEERS-93316 (Figure \ref{fig:donnanspectrum}) shows emission lines from the hydrogen Balmer series, \oiii, \oii, and \sii\ ($\lambda_{\mathrm{rest}}$ = 6718,6733\AA) at a redshift $z = 4.912 \pm 0.001$.
-This is the same redshift as the galaxy CEERS-DSFG-1 (MSA ID 2), which lies 26 arcsec away and was previously discussed by \cite{zavala23} as a moderate-redshift galaxy with colors that could mimic a high-redshift Ly$\alpha$ break.
-This redshift is also consistent with the alternative lower-redshift solution proposed for CEERS-93316 \citep{Donnan2023, zavala23, Naidu2022b, perezgonzalez23}, and the same redshift as (at least) two other neighboring galaxies (see Methods).
-The continuum emission of CEERS-93316 fades at wavelengths shorter than 2.5$\,\mu$m (rest frame $\lesssim 0.4\,\mu$m), although flux is significantly detected in the spectrum down to $\lambda \approx 1.2\,\mu$m.
-The strong H$\alpha$ ($\lambda_{\mathrm{rest}}$ = 6564\AA) and \oiii\ lines have large rest-frame equivalent widths ($790 \pm 140 \mathrm{\AA}$ and $1020 \pm 180 \mathrm{\AA}$ respectively), and hence contribute significantly to the flux measured by NIRCam through the F277W, F356W, F410M, and F444W filters (specifically, at this precise redshift, H$\alpha$ emission actually contributes to the flux in the last three of those filters; Figure~\ref{fig:donnanspectrum}).
-The combination of the strong lines and the red continuum leads to the red colors measured between filters F150W, F200W, and F277W and the blue colors from F277W to F444W (Figure~\ref{fig:pz}b).
+The spectrum of CEERS-93316 (Figure \ref{fig:donnanspectrum}) shows emission lines from the hydrogen Balmer series, \oiii, \oii, and \sii\ ($\lambda_{\mathrm{rest}}$ = 6718,6733~\AA) at a redshift $z = 4.912 \pm 0.001$.
+This is the same redshift as for another galaxy, CEERS-DSFG-1 (MSA ID 2) \citep{Barrufet2023, zavala23}, which lies 26 arcsec away and was previously discussed as a dusty, star forming galaxy with colors that could mimic a high-redshift Ly$\alpha$ break \citep{zavala23}.
+At least two other neighboring galaxies have very similar redshifts (see Methods).
+The continuum emission of CEERS-93316 fades at wavelengths shorter than 2.5$\,\mu$m (rest frame $\lesssim 0.4\,\mu$m), although flux is significantly detected in the spectrum down to $\lambda \approx 1.7\,\mu$m, and marginally detected down to $\lambda \approx 1.3\,\mu$m.
+The strong H$\alpha$+[NII] and \oiii+H$\beta$ lines have large rest-frame equivalent widths (EWs; $760 \pm 67$~\AA\ and $1116 \pm 13$~\AA, respectively), and hence contribute significantly to the flux measured by NIRCam through the F277W, F356W, F410M, and F444W filters.
+At this precise redshift, H$\alpha$ emission actually contributes to the flux in the last three of those filters (Figure~\ref{fig:donnanspectrum}).
+The combination of the strong lines and the red continuum leads to the red colors measured between filters F150W, F200W, and F277W and the blue colors from F277W to F444W (Figure~\ref{fig:sed}c).

-The significant reddening implied by the relative lack of observed UV continuum flux is corroborated by the large Balmer decrement measured from the spectrum (H$\alpha$/H$\beta=5.6\pm0.6$), which implies - despite the large equivalent widths of the lines - a substantial nebular color excess of $\mathrm{E(B-V)_{nebular}}=0.71\pm0.12$ assuming a Cardelli extinction law (see Methods).
-Indeed such scenarios have been considered as alternative explanations for the colors of CEERS-93316 \citep{Donnan2023, zavala23, Naidu2022b}.
-An active galactic nucleus could also be responsible for strong line emission in an otherwise older galaxy \citep[e.g.,][]{kocevski23, larson23}.
+The significant reddening implied by the faint, red UV continuuum emission is corroborated by the large Balmer decrement measured from the spectrum (H$\alpha$/H$\beta=5.2\pm0.5$), which implies -- despite the large EWs of the lines -- a substantial nebular color excess of $\mathrm{E(B-V)}=0.60\pm0.10$ (see Methods).
+Indeed this combination of line emission and reddening at $z \simeq 5$ has been considered previously as an alternative explanation for the colors of CEERS-93316 \citep{Donnan2023, zavala23, Naidu2022b, perezgonzalez23}.
+The H$\alpha$ emission may imply rapid star formation ($28^{+7}_{-6}\ M_\odot$~yr$^{-1}$, see Methods), although some other faint red objects at $z \sim 5$ show strong line emission with broad Balmer line components that indicate the presence of active galactic nucleii \citep[e.g.,][]{kocevski23, Matthee2023}.